Grewia asiatica

 • fruit possess anticancer, antioxidant, radioprotective and antihyperglycemic properties

-• Stem bark are analgesic and anti-inflammatory activities
+• Stem/ bark have analgesic and anti-inflammatory activities

 • Fruits are cooling tonic, relieve thirst, reduce burning sensations, remove biliousness beneficial for heart, blood, and liver disorders.
 Cure inflammation, heart and blood disorders, throat infections, anorexia, indigestion, stomatitis, hiccough, asthma, fevers and diarrhoea, tuberculosis, and sexual debility troubles